Travel n Tour

 *Kimchi soup

 This is another local food that is popular among Koreans.
 Kimchi soup is kimchi mixed with beef broth.
 This dish originated from China and was brought over by Joseon Dynasty immigrants.
-There are several variations of kimchi soup depending on what part of Korea you are visiting.
-For example, people living near the sea prefer seafood-based soups, while those residing inland eat meat-based ones.
+There are several variations of kimchi soup depending on what part of Korea you visit.
+For example, people living near the sea prefer seafood-based soups, while those inland eat meat-based ones.
 In addition, each region has its specialties.
 Some examples include Jeju Island, Gyeonggi Province, Gangwon Province, and Chungcheongbukdo Province.

 *Ssamjang

 Another type of traditional Korean food is ssamjang which means “salted fermented anchovy.”
 Ssamjang is one of the oldest preserved condiments in South Korea.
 It dates back more than 2,000 years ago, first introduced to the royal court.
 Today, ssamjang is still widely used in daily meals.
 It’s often added to side dishes or consumed alone as a snack.
 Salted anchovies are soaked in water overnight before being boiled until soft to prepare ssamjang.
 Then, they are mashed up using a mortar and pestle.
 Afterward, salt and other seasonings are added to give it a distinctive tangy flavor.
-Sometimes, garlic juice is also squeezed into the mixture to enhance the aroma.
+Garlic juice is sometimes squeezed into the mixture to enhance the aroma.
 Finally, the resulting liquid is strained and stored in glass jars.

 *Cold noodles

 Noodles are considered a staple food in Asia.
-Although cold noodle dishes vary according to region, they all share common characteristics.
-Cold noodles are typically prepared by boiling dried wheat flour noodles in hot stock.
-Once cooked, these noodles are drained well and seasoned with scallions, green onions, sesame oil, soy sauce, oyster sauce, and sometimes crushed peanuts.
+Although cold noodle dishes vary according to region, they share common characteristics.
+Cold noodles are typically prepared by boiling dried wheat flour in hot stock.
+Once cooked, these noodles are drained and seasoned with scallions, green onions, sesame oil, soy sauce, oyster sauce, and sometimes crushed peanuts.
 When you get to Seoul, Cold noodles are available everywhere, including fast-food chains, coffee shops, convenience stores, and supermarkets.
-Popular varieties include dakkochi, gimbap, jiyeon, and bibimbab.
+Popular varieties include dakkochi, gimbap, jiyeon, and bibimbap.
 Dakkochi is similar to spaghetti, except it comes in long strands rather than short pieces.
 Bibimbab consists of white radish, eggplant, cabbage, carrots, and tofu.
 Jajeon is a kind of pancake made from buckwheat flour batter.
-And finally, kimbap is an Asian version of pizza consisting of lettuce leaves filled with vegetables and topped with shredded nori seaweed.
+And finally, kimbap is an Asian pizza consisting of lettuce leaves filled with vegetables and topped with shredded nori seaweed.

 *Ddukbokki